AWS D1.1:2025 · Table 5.11 · Category C

 Why This Preheat for A1066 Gr.60/65 with SAW

 Higher-strength 60/65 ksi HSLA plate for bridges with H8 preheat option.
 The higher strength level of this steel places it in Category C of Table 5.11, which carries elevated preheat requirements compared to Category B grades.
-At 300°F minimum with SAW, the preheat ensures the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.
-Category C steels demand careful attention to interpass temperature control throughout the weld sequence.
+At 300°F minimum with SAW, the submerged arc process with granular flux produces controlled hydrogen levels, with flux condition being the primary variable, but the preheat must still ensure the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.

 Typical Applications for A1066 Gr.60/65